digitallyinduced/ihp/Guide/getting-started.markdown

 TODO: Show example using traceShowId

-# Tasks
+# Scripts

-Tasks provide a way to run simple scripts inside the framework context, but outside of the usual web request response lifecycle.
+Scripts provide a way to run simple scripts inside the framework context, but outside of the usual web request response lifecycle.

 Common use-cases include: